shspage/blenderbezierutils/README_fork_en.md

 After selecting the endpoint in object mode (with the Flexi Edit Bezier tool), press ** Shift + S ** to display the pie menu.
 Select one of the following.

--** Selected Ends **: Moves the selected endpoints.
+- **Selected Ends** : Moves the selected endpoints.

--** Move Paths **: Moves the endpoints and applies the movement to the entire path.
+- **Move Paths** : Moves the endpoints and applies the movement to the entire path.
 If both endpoints are moved, the average of the moves is applied to the other points.

 ### Supports Retina display
 The default values such as font size and line width are multiplied by `bpy.context.preferences.system.ui_scale`.